 - Six weeks before the qualifying exam, submit the Qualifying Exam Application.
-This will include your Qualifying Exam Committee membership. - The Graduate Advisor will only sign the Qualifying Examination Application once they have confirmed with the student's QE Chair that the Proposal is complete. - Take the Qualifying Exam.
+This will include your Qualifying Exam Committee membership.
+Additional forms are required for remote members (one member, not the chair, may be remote) or external members (non-UC faculty and non-faculty are considered external and require special approval). - The Graduate Advisor will only sign the Qualifying Examination Application once they have confirmed with the student's QE Chair that the Proposal is complete. - Take the Qualifying Exam.
 The Qualifying Examination can have one of three outcomes: Pass; No pass with the option to retake all or part of the examination within a specified time period, or to satisfy specific requirements; Fail.
 The Chair of the Exam will submit the Report on Qualifying Examination for Admission to Candidacy. - The exam may be attempted only twice; on the second attempt only an outcome of Pass or Fail is allowed.
 Should a student receive a Fail on the first or second attempt, that student will be recommended to the Dean of Graduate Studies for disqualification from the program.